 Why you should create your pitch deck as a PDF

 There are quite a few moving components that all interlink with each other when determining reasons for startup success.
 Right off the top of my head, certain elements come to mind such as the interoperability of the team, the concept itself, the timing, the competition, the saturation, the innovation, and pretty much every other buzz word in the tech/startup industry you can possibly think of.
 Now of course, some of these concepts takes days, weeks, months, and even years to accomplish.
 Furthermore, if there are specific challenges involved, it may take even longer.
 We’ve all heard about the startup who took 2 years to get their final prototype ready for market launch, or the other startup who took 8 months to finish their initial financing round, there’s a ton of things out there and we all know startups have to be fluid and flexible.
 But there is one simple thing that you as a startup founder or startup member that you can implement, to greatly increase your success rate of being overwhelmingly awesome.
-Make your pitch decks a PDF.
+In short, follow good pitch deck design rules, and make your pitch decks a PDF.